-The year 2020 was indeed a year of tremendous change and disruption.
-The mass and lightning-fast infection rate of the coronavirus effectively slowed down – and in some cases shut down – the economy of the 218 countries and territories in the world.
+The year 2021 was indeed a year of tremendous change and disruption.
+The mass and lightning-fast infection rate of the coronavirus effectively slowed down – and in some cases continued to shut down – the economy of the 218 countries and territories in the world.

 Nevertheless, human resilience came to the fore and people managed to make the most of the year the moment the lockdown started easing up.
 In the health, fashion, and business worlds, a couple of trends came alive, thrived, and will enter into the New Year bigger and better than before.

 Here in this post, we reveal the top trends that are growing into 2022 and explore what they are all about.